astropy/astropy/docs/table/construct_table.rst

 NumPy homogeneous array
 -----------------------
-A normal NumPy 2-d array (where all elements have the same type) can be converted into a |Table|.
+A normal `numpy` 2-d array (where all elements have the same type) can be converted into a |Table|.
 In this case the column names are not specified by the data and must either be provided by the user or will be automatically generated as ``col<N>`` where ``<N>`` is the column number.